-Operation Setting Description See page: Exposure Corrects brightness.
+Operation Setting Description See page: Control Dial3 Exposure Corrects brightness.
 Page 51 White Balance Adjusts hue.
 Page 45 ISO Changes the ISO sensitivity setting.
-Page 49 Control Dial ISO High Limit Specifies the ISO sensitivity high limit.
-Page 111 Self-timer Selects the self-timer time.
+Page 49 ISO High Limit Specifies the ISO sensitivity high limit.
+Page 110 Self-timer Selects the self-timer time.
 Page 44 Focus Changes the focus mode.
-Page 47 Off No function assigned to the dial. cs Enters the CS Mode.
+Page 47 Off No function assigned to the dial.
+L/R Key4 CS Enters the CS Mode.
 Page 60 Exposure Corrects brightness.
 Page 51 White Balance Adjusts hue.
 Page 45 ISO Changes the ISO sensitivity setting.
-Page 49 L/R Key Metering Changes the Metering Mode.
+Page 49 Metering Changes the Metering Mode.
 Page 54 Self-timer Selects the self-timer time.
 Page 44 Motion Shutter Specifies the Motion Shutter activation operation.
-Page 65 Off No function assigned to the [◀] and [▶] keys.
+Page 65 Off No function assigned to the $[\blacktriangleleft]$ and $[\blacktriangleright]$ keys.

+\1 Functions that can be assigned depend on the recording mode.

+\2 Configure the settings below in order to directly adjust focus with the function ring.
+Focus Mode: MF (Manual Focus) Face Detection: Off

+Face Detection: Off
-^{} When performing the operations below, the functions assigned to the left and right keys are fixed and are not affected by the functions you assign to them with Key Customize "L/R Key".

-- When "MF" is selected as the focus mode, the left and right keys perform focus adjustment. - When "Multi" is selected as the AF area setting, the left and right keys shift the focus area.
+- Smooth Skin: 0 (Off) - \3 The control dial operates as described below in the M (Manual Exposure) recording mode. - When a function other than "Aperture" is assigned to the function ring (page 107), rotating the control dial adjusts aperture. - When "Aperture" is assigned to the function ring, rotating the dial adjusts shutter speed. - \4 When performing the operations below, the functions assigned to the left and right keys are fixed and are not affected by the functions you assign to them with Key Customize "L/R Key". - When "MF" is selected as the focus mode, the left and right keys perform focus adjustment. - When "I Multi" is selected as the AF area setting, the left and right keys shift the focus area.